Uvalde school district suspends police force, puts top officials on leave

 The July letter said Elizondo was under investigation by the DPS’ Office of Inspector General for “actions inconsistent with training and Department requirements.”
 The letter did not specify whether the investigation was related to the shooting at Robb Elementary.

-On Thursday, the district announced Elizondo was fired after May 24 body cam audio detailed in a CNN report recorded her saying, “if my son had been in there, I would not have been outside.”
+Elizondo was also reported to have been recorded talking to a fellow officer on the day of the shooting, saying, “if my son had been in there, I would not have been outside,” CNN reported.

-Uvalde CISD said in a statement, “Ms. Elizondo’s statement in the audio is not consistent with the district’s expectations.”
+“Ms. Elizondo’s statement in the audio is not consistent with the district’s expectations,” Uvalde CISD said in a statement.

 Without officers, Uvalde CISD said it asked Texas DPS to provide extra troopers for its campuses and extra-curricular activities.
 In August, it was also announced the district would be getting help from over 30 DPS officers.

-“We are confident that staff and student safety will not be compromised during this transition,” UCISD said Friday.
+“We are confident that staff and student safety will not be compromised during this transition,” Uvalde CISD said Friday.

 Uvalde parents have been demanding the suspension of the district officers who responded to the shooting.
 To make their protests clear, father Brett Cross, who lost his son Uziyah in the shooting, has been camping out on school district office grounds for a little over 10 days.